 To save money on workers' comp insurance, it's important to make sure you classify your employees correctly.
 Employees with desk jobs or other jobs with a low risk of injury cost less to insure.
 This also helps you avoid misclassification fines.

-In some cases, small business owners can choose to buy pay-as-you-go workers' compensation.
-This type of workers' comp policy has a low upfront premium, and lets you make payments based on your actual payroll instead of estimated payroll.
+In some cases, South Carolina employers can choose to buy pay-as-you-go workers' compensation.
+This type of workers' comp policy has a low upfront premium, and lets you make payments based on your actual payroll instead of an estimated payroll.
 It's useful for businesses that hire seasonal help or have fluctuating numbers of employees.

 Finally, a documented safety program can help lower workers' comp costs.
 A safer workplace means fewer accidents, which helps keep your premium low.

-Workers’ compensation laws in South Carolina are regulated by the South Carolina Workers’ Compensation Commission (WCC).
 This policy covers medical bills related to on-the-job injuries and occupational diseases.
 It provides lost wage compensation equal to two-thirds of the employee's average weekly wage while the employee is unable to work.
+It also covers the employer's legal expenses, including the cost of hiring a workers' compensation attorney and seeking their legal advice.

 Workers' compensation benefits for injured workers in South Carolina include: